zorzr/TSL/README.md

 - Customizable labels for files and projects
 - Mouse and keyboard bindings
 - Drag-and-drop option for label application
-- Single mouse click for precise labelling
+- Single mouse click for precise labeling
 - Right-click menu to customize the plot layout
 - Downsampling algorithm applied for big series
+- Calculation of functions of the existing series
+- Freedom in functions customization
 - Zoom in/out on plots
 - Autosave feature

 ## TODO
-- Functions of existing series
 - Figure layout management from settings
 - Scrollbar to display huge numbers of plots
 - Other minor improvements